 - Strain it, pour it into a glass or bowl and you have a nice bone broth to enjoy for dinner.

-Yes, it is.
-In fact, bone broth is a Keto Diet Superfood that helps to reduce the initial Keto-flu you might experience from eating so much meat.
+Bone broth is Keto friendly.
+Bone Broth is a Superfood that helps to reduce the initial Keto-flu you might experience from eating so much meat.
 And it’s good for you.

 The two of very similar, but the main difference comes from the fact that meat stock is made from the bones and meat that has been cooked for six to eight hours, whereas bone broth is usually stripped of the meat (except for a little used for flavoring) and it cooks for much longer, allowing the collagen from inside the bones to seep out.